Tarpon

 Catch and release tarpon as quickly as possible to reduce stress on the fish.

-- Consider a no-touch release by either using a long handled dehooking tool to remove the hook or cut the line as close as possible to the hook.
+- Aim for a no-touch release by either using a long-handled dehooking tool to remove the hook or cut the line as close as possible to the hook.

 - If the tarpon is gut hooked or the hook is lodged in the throat, cut the line as close to the hook as possible.

-- Revive lethargic tarpon by ensuring water passes through the mouth and then over the gills or hold it horizontally in the water to allow it to pump water through its gills.
+- Revive a lethargic tarpon by holding it horizontally in the water to allow it to pump water through its gills.

 - Shorten future fight times if tarpon appear lethargic during release.